 2. Thanh Cao Lau (Cao Lau noodle)

-No need to go to a chic restaurant for a good bowl of "Cao Lau" from Hoi An, a small shop in a corner in Thai Phien Street of Hoi An will fill you with its delicate cuisine.
+No need to go to a chic restaurant for a good bowl of "Cao Lau" from Hoi An, a small shop in a corner in Thai Phien Street of Hoi An will fill you up fine with its delicate cuisine.

-According to the inhabitants of the old quarter, Cao Lau made its appearance in the 17th century, at the time of the opening of Hoi An international commercial port.
+According to the inhabitants of the old quarter, Cao Lau first made its appearance in the 17th century, at the time of the opening of Hoi An international commercial port.
 The dish is a refined blend of Chinese and Japanese influences while revealing an authentic taste of Hoi An.

 Address: Thanh Cao Lầu, 26 Thai Phien Street

 3. Banh Bao, Banh Vac (ravioli stuffed with shrimp and pork), Hoa Hong Trang

 Banh Bao and Banh Vac are two types of Vietnamese dumplings whose recipes and ingredients are largely similar and are often served on the same plate.